dddogaaa/PatikaDev/README.md

-# PatikaDev: Python Basic Project
+# PatikaDev

-This projects are necessary for ending the course named 'Python Basics' in PatikaDev.
+This projects are necessary for ending the courses in PatikaDev.